 “My new book explains why you’re drawn to this kind of person in love and in business and how you can reach them naturally, using brain science.
 I no longer believe in the golden rule; I believe in the platinum rule: do unto others as they would have done to themselves.
 Understand who they are biologically (as well as culturally), and then you can reach them at their core,” she told us.

-Helen Fisher: Meeting a Partner Online Can Improve a Couple’s Future
+Helen Fisher: Meeting a Partner Online is a Smart Move

 Some may suggest that meeting a partner online isn’t as good as meeting them in person.
 However, Helen said that this misconception has been disproven time and again.
 Meeting a partner online may lead to longer-lasting, happier marriages.